Skip to main content

 Learning outcomes:

-David Walker FTIOB, Executive Director, Boarding and Director, BSA/TIOB
+David Walker FTIOB, Executive Director, Boarding & Education and Director, BSA/TIOB

-David joined BSA Group in August 2023.
+David is the Executive Director, Boarding and Director BSA/TIOB and joined the BSA group in August 2023.
 He has over 20 years’ experience in boarding schools and has worked in a range of schools in the UK and Africa, alongside being a prep school governor and a trustee of a MAT.
 Before taking up his post at the BSA, David was Deputy Head Pastoral at a large co-ed independent school in the South-East.